 TruthFinder also isn’t free.
 You have to pay to access information — and if you sign up for the $1 trial but don’t cancel before the five days are up, you’ll be charged $29.89 for a monthly subscription.
 Plus, the reverse phone lookup feature isn’t included in the trial.
 You’ll have to sign up for a $4.99 per month subscription to use that service.

-Bottom line: Is TruthFinder worth paying for?
+Bottom line: Is TruthFinder worth it?

 If you're not interested or don't have the time to search a bunch of different places to try to find information on someone, then it may be worth signing up for TruthFinder's $1 five-day trial.
 As long as you cancel before the five days are up, you'll get your money back.